rauc/rauc/docs/advanced.rst

 * Create a bundle containing a rootfs with the recent RAUC version, but *not* containing the new RAUC features in its manifest.
-* Update your system and reboot
+* Update the target system and reboot.
-* Now you have a system with a recent RAUC version which is able to interpret and appropriately handle a bundle with the latest options
+* Now you have a target system with a recent RAUC version which is able to interpret and appropriately handle a bundle with the latest options.

 Software Deployment
 -------------------